-The Australian Energy Regulator (AER) is developing guidelines to make the integrated system plan (ISP) actionable.
+The Australian Energy Regulator (AER) has developed guidelines to make the integrated system plan (ISP) actionable.
 These include:

 - a new cost benefit analysis guideline

 - updates to existing regulatory investment test for transmission (RIT–T) instrument and application guidelines.

 These guidelines are part of a broader reform led by the Energy Security Board (ESB), which has resulted in changes to the National Electricity Rules to convert the ISP into action.
 The new rules streamline the transmission planning process while retaining rigorous cost benefit analysis.
 While the new rules are effective from 1 July 2020, the new guidelines will come into effect through the 2022 ISP.

 Under the new rules, the ISP provides a coordinated whole-of-system plan for the efficient development of the power system that meets power system needs in the long term interests of consumers.
 The ISP ‘actions’ key projects by triggering RIT–T applications.
 The RIT–T is a cost benefit analysis that transmission businesses must perform and consult on before making major investments in their networks.